Louise Boyle: Life and career

 Boyle was a member of a group of young socialists who volunteered to help the Southern Tenant Farmers Union (SFTU).
 In 1937 she was invited to photograph the life and work of Arkansas members of the SFTU, which had been organized three years earlier by struggling tenant farmers.
 Her photographs, shot with a Leica camera, document farmers and their families in the fields, at home, and at union meetings.
 Like the work of her contemporaries Walker Evans and Dorothea Lange, her photographs unsparingly show the enormous difficulties faced by Southern farmers in this period, especially African Americans.
 At the same time, they record the strong communal spirit among Southern labor organizers and farmers.
+She also deeply studied and supported women's role in labor organizations.
 More than forty years later, Boyle returned to rephotograph some of the same people and places in 1982.

 Boyle served for a time as an editor for the Cornell University Press.
 A collection of her photographs is held at the Kheel Center, Cornell University, as part of its SFTU-related holdings.

 Boyle died in Ithaca on the last day of 2005.